Layers for Wildlife

 Yes, even bare earth is a valuable habitat!
 70% of bees in our area nest underground.
 Look for a small patch of compacted earth that catches the early-morning sun and is unlikely to be flooded, then just leave it bare — and you might well provide a home for a hard-working pollinator.

-If you are interested in learning more about how you can provide habitat for wildlife on your own property and the Audubon at Home Program, please contact Ann Garvey, at email@example.com for more information.
+If you are interested in learning more about how you can provide habitat for wildlife on your own property and the Audubon at Home Program, please contact Anne Owen, at email@example.com or Ann Garvey, at firstname.lastname@example.org for more information.